 The Sutherland-based salmon farming company began trading overseas in 1999 – the same year it was established.
 18 years on, Loch Duart exports its salmon to 20 countries around the globe.

 When Loch Duart began receiving increasing demand for their salmon from countries around the world, the company knew it had export potential.
-Co-founder Andy Bing says demand comes from “countries where they appreciate the best-tasting food and are prepared to pay for it”.
+Co-founder and sales director, Andy Bing, says demand comes from “countries where they appreciate the best-tasting food and are prepared to pay for it”.

 Evidently, there is not a shortage of global demand - Loch Duart's export success made a significant contribution to its turnover of £38.4 million in 2016.

 The company really values European market opportunities as part of its exporting strategy.
 The "foodie culture" in Europe is something Andy views as “an exciting niche market for a top-end producer”.

 ...the door to expanded sales and a more interesting business life.

 Loch Duart already has huge success in European markets such France, Germany, Switzerland, Belgium, Holland, Denmark, Austria and Eire and it recently expanded trade operations into Spain and Italy.

 Other countries the company exports to include the USA, Singapore, Hong Kong, Japan, Dubai, Bahrain, Lebanon and Oman.